Becoming a Well-Being Ambassador

 For Three Good Things, Bethany asked staff to write down something that was going well for them in their day.
 At shift change, the positive comments were shared with the entire team, beginning and ending everyone’s day on an uplifting note.

-For Random Acts of Kindness, Bethany built a colorful, themed board that both inspired team members to make kind gestures to others and showcased the appreciation of those who received them.
+For Random Acts of Kindness, Bethany built a colorful, interactive bulletin board that both inspired team members to make kind gestures to others and showcased the appreciation of those who received them.
+Those who delivered a random act of kindness “planted a seed” on the left side of the board, and those who were the recipient of a kind act “watched it grow” by posting a flower on the right side.

-After three months, the results were impressive.
-Post-implementation surveys showed immense improvements in both staff burnout scores and patient experience scores.
+After three months, post-implementation surveys showed immense improvements in both staff burnout scores and patient experience scores.
 In addition, the team overwhelmingly voted to continue using the Three Good Things Tool after the project period ended.